tews-code/operating-system-in-1000-lines/website/en/11-page-table.md

 CPU#0
  V      =   0
- pc       80200188
+ pc       80200e60
  ...
  scause   0000000c
  ...
 ```

-According to `llvm-addr2line`, `80200188` is the starting address of the exception handler.
+According to `llvm-objdump`, `80200e60` is the starting address of the exception handler.
 The exception reason in `scause` corresponds to "Instruction page fault".

 Let's take a closer look at what's specifically happening by examining the QEMU logs: